 Last weekend I went to “Raising Our Voices“, a local theater gala by children, youth, and adults with disabilities.
 I got goose bumps and a little teary.
 And I finally figured out why this invariably happens when I watch kids theater.

 You see, when I was growing up my education emphasized thinking.
 Learning important facts and concepts and being able to apply them to solve problems led to high marks on tests.
-Getting the right answers, preferably quicker than anyone else, got me listed at the top of the graded class roster, displayed publicly on the school notice board twice a semester.
+Getting the right answers, preferably quicker than anyone else, got me to the top of the graded class roster, displayed publicly on the school notice board twice a semester.

 Over the years I’ve learned to be more in touch with my emotions.
 And so, when I see kids in a play, encouraged to display joy, anger, fear, guilt, shame, grief and all the subtle variants of these basic human emotions, I’m taken back to my youth, and the little child in me both rejoices and aches for what I missed out on: the childhood opportunity to express and share integral aspects of who we are that were part of the human psyche long before the development of analytical thought.